 With the exception of Mr. Fairbairn, none of Intevac's executive officers have an employment agreement.
 Employment of all of our executive officers may be terminated at any time at the discretion of the Board of Directors.
-The terms of Mr. Fairbairn's employment agreement are described in the section entitled "Potential Payments Upon Termination or Change of Control."
+The terms of Mr. Fairbairn's employment agreement are described in the section entitled "Employment Contracts, Termination of Employment and Change-in-Control Agreements."
 The Compensation Committee believes that entering into the employment agreement with Mr. Fairbairn was necessary to attract and retain Mr. Fairbairn.
-An agreement was negotiated with and entered into with Mr. Fairbairn at the original time of his hire as a precondition of Mr. Fairbairn to his accepting the offer, and was subsequently updated in 2007 and 2008 primarily to clarify its terms and to comply with Section 409A of the Internal Revenue Code.
-In negotiating the terms of Mr. Fairbairn's severance arrangements, we recognized that concerns over termination and the potential for a change of control of the Company could create uncertainty for Mr. Fairbairn regarding his continued employment, since such transactions often result in changes in senior management.
-The Company felt that by providing certain benefits upon his termination of employment in certain instances, such as involuntary termination or his termination in connection with a change of control of the Company, the risk of potential job loss to Mr. Fairbairn would be mitigated, and would provide encouragement to remain with the Company and to make decisions that are in the best interests of the Company's stockholders.
-We felt that such considerations were critical to attracting and retaining Mr. Fairbairn.
+An agreement was negotiated with and entered into with Mr. Fairbairn at the original time of his hire as a precondition of Mr. Fairbairn to his accepting the offer, and was subsequently updated in 2007 to clarify its terms but not modify the economics of the agreement.
+See "Employment Contracts, Termination Of Employment And Change-In-Control Agreements" for further details on Mr. Fairbairn's employment contract.